Updates

 All the investigation on the part of the LA has now been brought forward to the informal enquiries stage as part of a detailed ‘assessment of suitability’ and there are references to ‘ongoing judgement of suitability’ and ‘a routine annual review’ which amount to annual monitoring.

-In the 2023 draft it is left entirely up to the local authority to decide how much information is sufficient at the informal enquiries stage and ‘insuffficient information’ now justifies escalation to the formal process.
+In the 2023 draft it is left entirely up to the local authority to decide how much information is sufficient at the informal enquiries stage and ‘insufficient information’ now justifies escalation to the formal process.

 These changes taken altogether would have a huge impact on home educating families in this country if the 2023 guidance were to be taken forward.